Western Balkans

 Economic relations

-The EU is the main trading partner of the Western Balkans (approximately 72% of the exports of these countries are directed towards the EU, while 58% of their imports originate from the EU).
-Moreover, over 65% of the total Foreign Direct Investment (FDI) comes from the EU, exceeding 10 billion euros.
+The EU is the Western Balkans’ main trading partner (approximately 72% of these countries’ exports go to the EU, while 58% of their imports come from the EU).
+EU companies are the largest investors in the region (accounting for over 65% of the total), with the amount of Foreign Direct Investment from the EU exceeding 10 billion euros.